-This blog post explains the symptoms, consequences, and actions you should take if you suspect a water leak is happening on your business property.
+This blog post explains the symptoms, consequences, and actions you should take if you suspect there is a water leak on your business property.

-What happens if there is a leak on my business premise?
+What happens if there is a leak on my business premises?

 Put simply, if leakage occurs on your property after the water has passed through your meter, then your business will be directly paying for it.
 The leak will result in significantly increased volumetric water and wastewater charges on your water bill.

 Detecting a leak can save your business thousands in unnecessary water charges.

 What are the potential indicators of a significant leak?